tetzank/homepage/content/posts/return-oriented-programming.md

 And even more importantly, CPUs supporting this feature.
 I am not aware of any CPU being sold today that supports it.
 Something to keep in mind for the future, I guess.
-In the meantime, one might try Clang's [SafeStack](https://clang.llvm.org/docs/SafeStack.html) which implements a shadow stack as well but works on today's CPUs.
+In the meantime, one might try Clang's [SafeStack][safestack] which implements a shadow stack as well but works on today's CPUs.

 # Conclusion